ipfs/specs/BITSWAP.md

     }

     repeated Entry entries = 1; // a list of wantlist entries bool full = 2; // whether this is the full wantlist. default to false }

   Wantlist wantlist = 1;
   repeated bytes blocks = 2;
 ```

-### Protocol Format
+### Bitswap 1.0.0: Protocol Format

 All protocol messages sent over a stream are prefixed with the message length in
 bytes, encoded as an unsigned variable length integer as defined by the
 [multiformats unsigned-varint spec][uvarint-spec].

 All protocol messages must be less than or equal to 4MiB in size

-### Block Sizes

-Bitswap implementations must support sending and receiving individual blocks of sizes less than or equal to 2MiB

 ## Bitswap 1.1.0